dorothyavo/Predicting-H1N1-and-Seasonal-Flu-Vaccines-/README.md

 - **opinion_h1n1_vacc_effective**: Opinion on H1N1 vaccine effectiveness (1 to 5).
 - **age_group**, **education**, **race**, **sex**, **income_poverty**, and more demographic and health-related features.

-(For full list of features, see the dataset documentation.)
+(For full list of features, see DATA_DESCRIPTION.qmd documentation.)

 ---